degatedev/protocols/packages/loopring_v3/DESIGN.md

   Order orderB
-  orderA_fillS （24 bits, 19 bits for the mantissa part and 5 for the exponent part) orderB_fillS （24 bits, 19 bits for the mantissa part and 5 for the exponent part) orderA_feeBips (6bit)
+  orderA_fillS （24 bits, 19 bits for the mantissa part and 5 for the exponent part) orderB_fillS （24 bits, 19 bits for the mantissa part and 5 for the exponent part) orderA_feeTokenID orderB_feeTokenID
-  orderB_feeBips (6bit)
+  orderA_fee（16 bits, 11 bits for the mantissa part and 5 for the exponent part) orderB_fee（16 bits, 11 bits for the mantissa part and 5 for the exponent part) orderA_feeBips (6bit) orderB_feeBips (6bit)
   orderA_amm (1bit)